thinkcompany/think_dev-standards/development-standards/accessibility.md

 Flexbox is a relatively newer tool to the web that carries with it some unique accessibility concerns.
 The foremost concern at play is the re-ordering of content.
 The topic of content location/order were touched upon in the Color, Shapes and Location section, but to reiterate: screen-readers follow the sequence of elements the markup, and not the flow on the page.
 Flexbox simply makes these concerns more valid and good solutions more important to find.

 A developer has total control over the order of elements in flexbox containers, making them completely independent of the order in the HTML source.
-Flexbox should be totally avoided as a way to structure page layout.
+Avoid flexbox as a way to structure page layout.
 Imagine the confusion of a screen reader that encounters a page that looks like this:

 HTML